 \subsubsection{Components of a Node}

 A \Compo{node} is a combination of hardware and software technologies, running on user devices.
-As shown in \cref{fig:node}, each \Compo{node} encompasses the following components.
+As shown in \cref{fig:node}, each \Compo{node} comprises the following components.

 \subsubsubsection{Data provision.} The \Compo{data provision} component encapsulates the functionality that enable node owners to manage the sharing of their resources with other nodes in the decentralized environment.
 Users can interact with the \Compo{storage manager} to manually upload their data to the \Compo{resource storage} that is encapsulated within the \Compo{data provision} component.
 The upload operation also facilitates the definition of usage rules that are collected in usage policies associated with resources.
 Usage policies are represented in a machine-readable format (e.g., SPECIAL\footnote{\url{https://ai.wu.ac.at/policies/policylanguage/}.
-Accessed:\today} and LUCON\footnote{\url{https://industrial-data-space.github.io/trusted-connector-documentation/docs/usage\_control/}.
-Accessed:\today} policy languages) and stored in the \Compo{data provision} component (alongside the resources).
-Additionally, when a new resource is uploaded, the \Compo{storage manager} forwards such rules and resource references to the \Compo{governance ecosystem}.
+Accessed: \today.} and LUCON\footnote{\url{https://industrial-data-space.github.io/trusted-connector-documentation/docs/usage\_control/}.
+Accessed: \today.} policy languages) and stored in the \Compo{data provision} component alongside the resources.
+Additionally, when a new resource is uploaded, the \Compo{storage manager} forwards these rules and resource references to the \Compo{governance ecosystem}.
 In order to deliver the stored resources, the \Compo{data provision} component offers the logic for a \Compo{resource provider} that is capable of processing requests that allow other nodes to retrieve data.
 A data request must contain the necessary information to perform the authentication of the sender node.
-Therefore, the \Compo{resource provider} is able to authenticate resource requests to decide, according to the identity of the sender, whether to grant or deny access to the requested resource.
+Therefore, the \Compo{resource provider} is able to authenticate resource requests to decide whether to grant or deny access to the requested resource based on the identity of the sender.
 Several web service protocols could potentially be used to implement the functionality offered by the \Compo{resource provider} (e.g., HTTP, FTP, Gopher).
 Once data are delivered, node owners can plan sessions to monitor the utilization of provisioned resources through the \Compo{monitoring scheduler}, which periodically forwards monitoring requests to the \Compo{governance ecosystem}.